BebeDlaStreat/CacheAPI/README.md

 CacheAPI.set("BebeDlaStreat/solde", String.valueOf(10));
 int solde = Integer.parseInt(CacheAPI.get("BebeDlaStreat/solde"));
 ```
-> I will probably add further other database storage like h2 and MongoDB
+> I will probably add further other database storage like h2 and MongoDB and add directy Object saving by converting Object to String in json format